 To get more information, please read our Cookie Statement.

-Our colleagues Iva Šrut Rakić and Marko Kralj, in collaboration with prof. Biljan from the Department of Chemistry, studied the polymerization of nitroso molecules on gold.
-The significance of this work is that our new near-field microscope was successfully used to identify distinct molecular groups at the nanoscale.
+Our colleagues Iva Šrut Rakić and Marko Kralj, in collaboration with prof. Biljan and her group from the Department of Chemistry, studied the polymerization of nitroso molecules on gold.
+The significance of this work is that for the first time, our new near-field microscope was successfully used to identify distinct molecular groups at the nanoscale.
 Polymerization of aromatic dinitroso derivatives initiated by nitroso-terminated monolayer on Au(111) surface: Insights from ellipsometry, atomic force microscopy (AFM) and nanoscale Fourier transform infrared (nano-FTIR) spectroscopy.